AISoltani/Yolov7_LPR/README.md

 YOLO (You Only Look Once) is a popular object detection algorithm known for its speed and accuracy.
 YOLO can be applied to various object detection tasks, including license plate detection.
 License plate detection is an important task in many applications, such as traffic monitoring, law enforcement, and parking management.

 YOLOv7 is a single-stage real-time object detector.
 It was introduced to the YOLO family in July’22.
 According to the YOLOv7 paper, it is the fastest and most accurate real-time object detector to date.
 YOLOv7 established a significant benchmark by taking its performance up a notch.

-In this project, contains YOLOv7 on plate detection and recognition We will go through the YOLOv7 GitHub repository and using on our project.

-Go and see the project documentation here.

-Go and see the project documentation  [here.](https://github.com/AISoltani/Yolov7_LPR/blob/main/Documentation/LRP_Report.pdf)

 YOLO plate detection involves training a YOLO model on a labeled dataset of license plate images.
 The model is then capable of detecting license plates in new, unseen images.
 The process typically involves the following steps:

 Data collection and annotation: A dataset of license plate images needs to be collected and labeled.
 Each image should be annotated with bounding boxes specifying the location and size of the license plates.